 |MATH 151 (3)||MATH 152 (3)|

 |UNIV 100 (1)|

 Students in this program will also need to take the "Engineering Fundamentals" courses (e.g. ENGE 1024 Engineering Exploration, ENGE 1114 Exploration of Engineering Design, etc.) before transferring to Tech.
 These courses are housed within Tech's Department of Engineering Education, or ENGE.
 The timing of these classes will be discussed with each student depending on their engineering field of interest.
-These classes are typically taken at a community college--not at Tech--the summer after freshman year at RU.
-Students who complete this 3:2 program stay at RU working on their physics major for 2 or 3 years, and then transfer to Tech for the three years required to complete the engineering degree.
+These classes are typically taken at a community college--not at Virginia Tech--the summer after freshman year at RU.
+Students who complete this dual degree program are typically at RU for 2 years, and then transfer to Tech for 3 years to complete the engineering degree.
 While at Tech, students may need to take 2 or more physics classes to complete their RU physics degree, depending on the classes they finished at RU.
-That is determined on a case-by-case basis with each student.
+This is determined on a case-by-case basis with each student.

 For more information about this dual degree path with RU and Virginia Tech please contact Dr. Rhett Herman, firstname.lastname@example.org, Professor of Physics and the RU coordinator of this program.